fiap-9soat-snackbar/snackbar-management/iam-migration-plan.md

 The plan acknowledged that many clean architecture components were already in place and focused on removing legacy components and adapters in a systematic way.
 After each step, we ran `iam_test_integration_v3.sh` to verify that everything still worked correctly, ensuring a smooth migration process.

-The migration has been successfully completed, resulting in a cleaner, more maintainable architecture that follows clean architecture principles.
+The core migration has been successfully completed, resulting in a cleaner, more maintainable architecture that follows clean architecture principles.
+The final steps involve removing any remaining legacy components that are no longer needed.